No Tags Found!

-I had bought few days of medicine with bill from first shop in one state but after that all my medical bills had to be made at second shop in a different state due to prescription date issues but purchase was still made from the first shop without bill.
-Prescriptions from both the shops were submitted but the batch number of medicines remained the same in bills due to which I am under the lens of vigilance dept for:
+I had bought a few days' worth of medicine with a bill from the first shop in one state.
+However, after that, all my medical bills had to be processed at the second shop in a different state due to prescription date issues.
+Despite this, the purchases were still made from the first shop without a bill.
+Even though prescriptions from both shops were submitted, the batch number of the medicines remained the same on the bills.
+As a result, I am now under scrutiny by the vigilance department for:

 1. Medical irregularities - batch number issue